 Surgical and Minimally Invasive Options

-If symptoms are severe, or if non-surgical methods haven’t helped, surgery may be considered.
+If symptoms are severe, or if non-surgical methods haven’t helped, benign prostate surgery may be considered.

 - TURP (Transurethral Resection of the Prostate) – This is the most common surgical treatment.
 The inner part of the prostate is removed using a thin instrument passed through the urethra.
 It is usually very effective.

-- TUNA (Transurethral Needle Ablation of Prostate – A relatively new technique, the interior of the prostate is treated with low levels of radiofrequency energy in a manner which causes prostatic tissue coagulation or destruction.
+- TUNA (Transurethral Needle Ablation of Prostate) – The interior of the prostate is treated with low levels of radiofrequency energy in a manner which causes prostatic tissue coagulation or destruction.

 - Urolift – A minimally invasive option that lifts and holds the enlarged prostate tissue out of the way so it no longer blocks the urethra.
 It is suitable for certain men and has a quicker recovery time.